wmtford/HHplusMET/README.md

 HEPData, can produce a root file with the signal efficiency/contamination in all boosted regions for a single mass point of T5HH (commented out right now).
 The directory for the datacards is at the top of the code.
 Output PDF and root files are in the *output* directory.
 - `significance.py`: Creates the significance plot for the combination only for TChiHH and T5HH.
 Also creates the root file for HEPData (currently commented out).
 Would need to modify `QuickDataCardsABCDNorm_Higgsino.py` and `QuickDataCardsABCDNorm_Gluino.py` to have combine run the significance (commented out at the bottom) if these don't exist yet.
-You can the directory of the datacards at the top of the code.
+You can change the directory of the datacards at the top of the code.
 Output PDF and root files are in the *output* directory.
 - `writeCutflow.py`: Creates a txt file with Latex-style output used in the auxiliary material for the cutflow table.
 Can also be modified to write out the more-detailed cutflow.
 You need to first run `cutflowFromNtuples.cc` for this to work, but it's setup to use ones I've already ran.
 - `ABCD.C`: The main plotting script for the boosted part of the analysis, making a lot of the plots and tables in the paper, AN, and the auxilary materials.